Break Tasks Into Chunks! - An Important Advice I Wish I Knew Sooner

-At one point, I jumped with joy because I understand how things work.
+At one point, I jumped with joy because I understood how things work.

 Then ideas for some projects popped up in my mind.

-But then I ended up staring at the blank text editor, have no single idea on where to start.
+But then I ended up staring at the blank text editor, having no idea where to start.

 The next time, with a new spirit, I sat and managed to write some codes.

-But this time, I got lost because at first I Googled things that are needed for my project, but then my search spreading to many unrelated things, and I got so distracted.
+But this time, I got lost because at first I Googled things needed for my project, but then my search spread to many unrelated things, and I got so distracted.

 In the end, I ended up with an unfinished project.

-What happened next was I got trapped in the famous tutorial hell because I felt like I know nothing and need to re-learn everything.
+What happened next was I got trapped in the famous tutorial hell because I felt like I knew nothing and needed to re-learn everything.

-Until one day, I had a coworking session with my fellow moms from Moms Can Code Europe.
+One day, I had a coworking session with my fellow moms from Moms Can Code.

-I told them that I have some ideas about mini-projects, but I never finished any.
+I told them I had some ideas about mini-projects but never finished any.

-And I got this advice that I put into practice and I wish I knew it sooner!
+And I got this advice that I put into practice.
+I wish I had known it sooner!

 Break Tasks Into Chunks!